-Sexual harassment is a violation of SMU's Title IX Sexual Harassment Policy, state law and the federal law Title IX of the Education Amendments of 1972.
-SMU's policy is online in the University Policy Manual, smu.edu/policy, and on the Office of Institutional Access and Equity website, smu.edu/IAE.
+Sexual harassment is a violation of SMU's Title IX Sexual Harassment Policy, as well as state law and federal laws, including Title IX of the Education Amendments of 1972.
+SMU's policy is online in the University Policy Manual at smu.edu/policy, and on the Office of Institutional Access and Equity website at smu.edu/IAE.

-Sexual harassment includes sexual violence, sexual assault, dating violence, domestic violence, and stalking.
-SMU prohibits sexual harassment in any form and will vigorously enforce University policies and support state and federal laws.
-SMU is committed to providing prompt and effective resolution of complaints and to holding violators accountable, while treating all students fairly.
+Sexual harassment encompasses sexual assault, dating violence, domestic violence, and stalking.
+SMU prohibits sexual harassment in any form and vigorously enforces University policies while supporting state and federal laws.
+SMU is committed to promptly and effectively resolving complaints and holding violators accountable, while treating all students fairly.
 Students found responsible for sexual harassment will face disciplinary sanctions up to and including expulsion from the University.
 Please consult the Title IX Sexual Harassment Policy for definitions and examples of the various forms of sexual harassment and for a complete list of sanctions.